There are five different commonly used action types: Ask Feedback, Show Buttons, Transfer Chat, End Chat and Follow Up.

 Example: “Is there anything else I can help you with?”

-If you activate the 'Wait for customer message' toggle, then the Follow up state will be returned only after the user’s next message, regardless of what they write.
+If you activate the 'Wait for customer message' toggle, then the Follow up intent will be returned only after the user’s next message, regardless of what they write.

 Here's a screenshot on how you can use Follow up to see if customer can be transferred to a human agent.